 Invasive parasites

-Infestations of mud worms – parasitic polychaetes in the genus Polydora – are responsible for substantial losses to commercial oyster industries worldwide.
+Infestations of shell-boring polychaetes – including those in the genus Polydora – are responsible for substantial losses to commercial oyster industries worldwide.
 These polychaetes burrow into the shells of bivalves and cause unsightly blisters that release detritus, mud, and fecal material, fouling oyster meats.
 Even when blisters remain intact, they compromise the aesthetic presentation of oyster meats on the shell (Figure 1) and reduce an oyster’s value for canning or smoking.
 We recently documented these worms in Washington State Pacific oysters (Crassostrea gigas) for the very first time, and with support from the Western Regional Aquaculture Center (WRAC, NIFA, USDA), we are leading an effort to map the distribution of these worms across the Pacific Northwest and to offer growers options for avoiding and treating infestations on their farms.

 Oyster industries around the globe have experienced economic losses due to mud worm infection.
 Oyster farm losses due to Polydora infestation have been recognized since the 1940s along the US east coast.
 As a non-native nuisance species, widespread expansion of Polydora caused the collapse of oyster aquaculture on Oahu, Hawaii.
 In New South Wales, introduction of Polydora in translocated oysters was responsible for the historical disappearance of once-extensive subtidal oyster beds in the 1860s.
 Polydora have been described as “the greatest obstacle to intensive oyster culture” in Australia.